 At this time, the Core Program does not consider either internal or external transfer applicants.
 Any students interested in the program would need to apply as incoming freshmen.

-The most competitive applicants to the Polytechnic School of Engineering are those who have already completed a minimum of one full-time semester of college/university coursework at another accredited institution when they apply for admission.
+The most competitive applicants to the Tandon School of Engineering are those who have already completed a minimum of one full-time semester of college/university coursework at another accredited institution when they apply for admission.
 Students who are currently engaged in their first full-time semester of college/university work are welcome to apply, but admission may be more competitive since we will not have college/university grades to evaluate.
 Instead, mid-term grades will be expected and our evaluation will focus heavily on high/secondary school performance.

 Please note that if you have not already completed one full year of full-time college or university enrollment in liberal arts and science courses by the time you submit your application, you must meet the same standardized testing requirements that are outlined on our Standardized Tests page for Freshman Applicants.